mollywilliams/grace-notes.github.io/_topics/baptism.md

 The baptism of the Holy Spirit was prophesied by John the Baptist, [Matt.
 3:11; Mark 1:8; Luke 3:16] (http://www.biblegateway.com/passage/?search=Matt.+3%3A11%3B+Mark+1%3A8%3B+Luke+3%3A16).
 And it was prophesied by Jesus Christ, [John 14:16, 17; Acts 1:5] (http://www.biblegateway.com/passage/?search=John+14%3A16-17%3B+Acts+1%3A5).

-The implications of the baptism of the Holy Spirit, for all believers in the family of God, are given in [Gal.
-3:26-28] (http://www.biblegateway.com/passage/?search=Gal.+3%3A26-28).
+The implications of the baptism of the Holy Spirit, for all believers in the family of God, are given in Gal.
+3:26-28.

 The principle of retroactive identification with Christ is brought out in [Rom.
 6:3, 4 and Col. 2:12] (http://www.biblegateway.com/passage/?search=Rom.+6%3A3-4%3B+Col.+2%3A12).